top of page

 Ted Forbes is the founder of Divitius Partners, a boutique consulting outfit focused on Executive Coaching, Leadership Development, and building business focused HR functions.
 Ted started Divitius in 2016 after a long and successful career as a leader and executive in both the business and not-for-profit worlds.
 His passion is to bring out the best in people and help them be more successful than they might have imagined.

-Current engagements include consulting as Head of People operations at Cotopaxi, an industry leading “B” corporation focused on doing good in the word, partnering with the incoming and outgoing CEOs of a major division of Michelin as they transition leadership, coaching a first time CHRO, working on leadership development with the CIO of a major Dubai-owned housing fixtures business, and consulting with a major online retailer as they build out their people operations team.
+Notable engagements include consulting as Head of People operations at Cotopaxi, an industry leading “B” corporation focused on doing good in the word, partnering with the incoming and outgoing CEOs of a major division of Michelin as they transition leadership, coaching a first time CHRO, working on leadership development with the CIO of a major Dubai-owned housing fixtures business, and consulting with a major online retailer as they build out their people operations team.

 Prior to launching Divitius, Ted was Executive Vice President for People at Backcountry, LLC.
 With 1200+ employees and more than $750 million in sales, Backcountry.com and its family of eCommerce sites is widely considered the leading